 #4: Illustrated Guide for Northern Housing Retrofits

-This guide covers two retrofit programs for a typical single-family dwelling in Canada’s far North, and is intended to be an industry resource for achieving higher energy efficiency in existing homes, while maximizing utility cost savings and home passive survivability through lower energy use.
+This Guide covers two optimal retrofit programs for a typical single-family dwelling in Canada’s Far North, and is intended to be an industry resource for achieving higher energy efficiency in existing homes, while maximizing utility cost savings and home passive survivability through lower energy use.

 #5: Northern Housing Guide

 This guide provides both energy-optimized and cost-optimized guidance.